algosup/2024-2025-project-3-quickest-path-team-6/Documents/Functional/functionalSpecifications.md

 - Final results, including:
   - Total travel time.
   - Time taken for the calculation.
-  - Confirmation that the data has been converted to both JSON and XML formats and saved.
+  - Confirmation that the data has been converted to JSON or XML formats and saved.

 ![image](https://github.com/user-attachments/assets/c2d45795-efab-4309-932e-3e2ede19e622)